pranshu0604/orm/docs/faq.md

 PRAN uses a dual authentication system:

-1. **Clerk**: For primary user authentication (sign-up, login)
+1. **Clerk**: For primary user authentication (sign-up, login, user management)
 2. **NextAuth**: For connecting to social platforms via OAuth

-This separation allows users to maintain a single account while connecting to multiple platforms.
+This separation allows users to maintain a single account while connecting to multiple platforms and lets us use specialized tools for each purpose.

 ### How are platform tokens stored?

 OAuth tokens for connected platforms are:
-1. Encrypted using crypto-js
+1. Encrypted using AES encryption before storage
 2. Stored in the database
 3. Decrypted only when needed for API requests
+4. Never exposed in client-side code
+5. Stored with limited scopes to reduce risk
+6. Refreshed automatically when possible

+### How do user accounts connect to platform accounts?

+1. Users first sign up using Clerk
+2. The Clerk user is synced to our database via API
+3. Users can then connect platforms using NextAuth OAuth flows
+4. When a platform is connected, tokens are encrypted and stored in the database
+5. The application can then access the platform APIs using these tokens

 ## Redis Usage